thass0/thass0.github.io/_posts/2023-08-11-can-you-use-a-class-in-c.md

 In such a simple case it's also feasible to check if the denominator is 0 in `make_rational` but that doesn't apply to more realistic examples.

 You can find all the code for this post [on my GitHub](https://github.com/thass0/blog-code/tree/main/2023-08-11-can-you-use-a-class-in-c).

-# Conclusion

-I ended up not using libelfin for my debugger, but I am glad that I had this opportunity to learn so much about calling C++ code from C. This is the first time that I documented any of the insights I discovered about a particular problem, and I am excited to find out what you think about it.
-Feel free to contact me through my [about page]({{ '/about' | absolute_url }}).
-Your insights and perspectives would be greatly appreciated.
-I am committed to write more post like this one in the future and I hope you found it helpful ^^.